Princess Louise, Duchess of Argyll: Family conflict

 Louise returned to Britain with her husband on 27 October 1883.
 Queen Victoria had allocated them apartments at Kensington Palace, and the couple took up official residence in the suite that was to remain Louise's home for the rest of her life.

 Louise resumed public duties in Britain, for example, opening St George's Gardens, Bloomsbury on 1 July 1884, and Lorne his political career, campaigning unsuccessfully for the Hampstead seat in 1885.
 In 1895, he won the South Manchester seat, entering parliament as a Liberal.
-Louise, unlike Lorne and his father, was in favour of Irish Home Rule, and disappointed when he defected from Gladstonian Liberalism to the Liberal Unionists.
+Louise, unlike Lorne and his father, was in favour of Irish Home Rule, and was disappointed when he defected from Gladstonian Liberalism to the Liberal Unionists.
 Relations between Louise and Lorne were strained, and, despite the queen's attempts to keep them under one roof, they often went their separate ways.
 Even when he accompanied Louise, he was not always received with favour at court, and the Prince of Wales did not take to him.
 Out of all the royal family, Lorne was the only one to be identified closely with a political party, having been a Gladstonian liberal in the House of Commons.

 Louise's relationship with the two sisters closest to the queen, Beatrice and Helena, was strained at best.
 Beatrice had married the tall and handsome Prince Henry of Battenberg in a love match in 1885, and they had four children.
 Louise, who had a jealous nature, had grown accustomed to treating Beatrice with pity on account of the queen's constant need for her.
 Beatrice's biographer, Matthew Dennison, claims that in contrast to Beatrice, Louise remained strikingly good looking throughout her forties.
 Louise and her husband were no longer close, and rumours spread about Lorne's alleged homosexuality.
 Thus, Beatrice was enjoying a satisfying sexual relationship with her popular husband, which Louise was not.
 Louise may have considered Prince Henry a more appropriate husband for herself.
 Certainly, following Prince Henry's death in 1896, Louise wrote that: "he [Henry] was almost the greatest friend I had—I, too, miss him more than I can say".
 In addition, Louise attempted to champion her late brother-in-law by announcing that she was his confidante and that Beatrice, a mere cipher, meant nothing to him.